Find Grad Schools

 What Kind of Operations Research Analyst Job Opportunities Are There?

 In 2016, there was an estimated number of 114,000 jobs in the United States for Operations Research Analyst.
 New jobs are being produced at a rate of 27.5% which is above the national average.
 The Bureau of Labor Statistics predicts 31,300 new jobs for Operations Research Analyst by 2026.
-The BLS estimates 10,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 10,700 job openings in this field each year.

 undefined